 You and your loved one are two different individuals with different sets of likes and dislikes.
 So, it is possible that you may not like what your partner wants.
 But that is what a compatible relationship is about – respecting each other’s desires and adjusting accordingly.
 Without this, your relationship may fall apart.

 What to do: Discuss your needs and wants with your partner.
 It is okay if you don’t have shared interests between you.
-You should respect each other’s preferences, accept them, and move along with them.
-And if there are any conflicts, try to figure out the solution instead of quarreling about it.
+What matters is that each of you respects the other’s preferences, and finds time to enjoy your unique interests.

 8. Messy priorities

-We all have many priorities in life, and a relationship may be one of them.
+We all have priorities.
 If these priorities are not managed well, you may run into relationship problems.
-For instance, you may be too busy with your work, or you spend your free time with your friends, or you always keep your family problems at the end of the list.
-Such disorganization of priorities could be one of the reasons why relationships fail.
+For instance, you may be too busy with your work, or spend all your free time with friends, and repeatedly place family problems at the end of the list.
+Such imbalance of priorities is one reason relationships fail.

-What to do: The first thing you need to understand when dealing with a narcissist partner is that it is going to be really difficult for you to manage your relationship.
-But if you are committed and love your partner, and you think you can help them get better, then you may take some strict measures to bring it back on track.
-Establish boundaries, make your partner understand what you are going through, and also seek help from a counselor if necessary.
+What to do: The first thing you need to understand when dealing with a narcissistic partner is that it is going to be really difficult for you to manage your relationship.
+But if you are committed and love your partner, then you may take some strict measures to bring it back on track.
+Establish firm boundaries, clearly assert your needs, concerns, and limits, and seek help from a counselor if necessary.

 10. Too dependent

 Emotional dependency is harmful not only for your relationship but also for you.
-We all need someone to share our happiness with or listen to us and bring us up when we are down, or to share our happiness with.
-But looking to your partner for managing your feelings, and even for happiness, may not be helpful in the long run.
-Your partner may be stressed to deal with all the emotions, and an imbalance may be created within the relationship, leading eventually to its failure.
+We all need someone to share our happiness with or listen to us and bring us up when we are down.
+However, expecting your partner to manage your feelings, and to make you a happy person is unrealistic and unhealthy.
+Your partner will likely become resentful of your impossible expectation, and you will become consumed with disappointment.

-What to do: A relationship should be interdependent so that it lasts long.
+What to do: A relationship should be interdependent, comprised of two individuals coming together to enhance each other’s lives – not to make each other whole..
 You may want to be with your partner, but you should also want a life outside of the relationship.
 Spare some time for yourself and give some space to your partner.
-This is essential when you want to have a mess-free relationship.

 Some other common reasons that could be responsible for damaging a relationship include monetary issues, disrespecting each other, taking the relationship casually, boredom, taking each other for granted, and even infidelity.